ietf-llc/ietf-privacy-statement-consultation/DRAFT IETF Privacy Statement 2019.md

 * Feedback on individuals regarding a role application or performance in a role
 * Nominations for awards/prizes, except the names of award/prize winners
 * Papers submitted for Applied Networking Research Workshops (ANRW), except the published papers
-* Applications for travel grants, except the names of grant recipients
+* Applications for travel grants, except the names of grant recipients.

 ## Payment Information
 Payment information is not collected or stored on any servers operated by the IETF/IRTF/IAB.
 If you conduct transactions using our websites (e.g., meeting registration), payment and payment card information will be entered directly into a third-party processor's systems and is not transmitted through or stored by our websites.
 We make reasonable efforts to ensure that our third-party processors handle your non-public information responsibly.